Neoteroi/BlackSheep-Docs/docs/middlewares.md

     When a function should be called only for certain routes, use instead a [decorator function](../middlewares/#wrapping-request-handlers).

-Middlewares are called in order: each receives the `Request` object as first parameter, and the next handler to be called as second parameter.
+Middlewares are called in order: each receives the `Request` object as the first parameter, and the next handler to be called as the second parameter.
 Any middleware can decide to not call the next handler, and return a `Response` object instead.
 For example, a middleware can be used to return an `HTTP 401 Unauthorized` response in certain scenarios.